 Having high brightness and large apparent size, cluster is available for observations through a pair of binoculars or small telescope.

-Information for observations2019-05-26 cluster M25 will be visible all night.
-At 21:35 the object will be placed at southeast, 1° above your horizon, and will be observable until around 04:40 when fade from view as dawn breaks southwest.
-Maximum elevation, 32° above horizon, will be reached at 02:23, when cluster will be placed at south.
+Information for observationsTonight, 2019-07-19, cluster M25 will become observable at southwest as the dusk sky fades, 26° above your horizon, at 05:43.
+At 08:46 the object will sink below the horizon at southwest.
+Maximum elevation, 32° above horizon, will be reached at 03:51, when cluster will be placed at south.

 Messier M25 on the sky map

 |Nearest objects with greater magnitude|